rushi308/lerna-monorepo-boilerplate/README.md

 # lerna-monorepo-boilerplate
 Multi project Repo in One Amazing repo with many benifits

-## Monorepo for React, Node and custom packages
+## Monorepo for React, Node and custom packages using lerna

 To install node modules for this project